 Polaris supports the following compression formats for uploaded files:

-ZIP files are not supported.
+ZIP files and TAR files are not supported.

 File size limit